Pressure-Driven Phase Evolution and Optoelectronic Properties of Lead-free Halide Perovskite Rb$_2$TeBr$_6$: Experimental Details

 Pressure-dependent photoluminescence (PL) measurements under an external magnetic field are carried out using a miniature copper–beryllium opposing-plate diamond anvil cell (DAC) equipped with 600 $\mu\text{m}$ culet diamonds.
 The DAC is capable of generating pressures up to approximately 8.0 GPa.
-A double-pole electromagnet is employed to apply the magnetic field, providing a maximum field strength of 0.4 Tesla at the center of the pole gap.
-The magnetic poles were positioned 1.5 cm apart beneath the microscope objective of the Raman spectrometer to ensure a uniform field at the sample position.
+A double-pole electromagnet is employed to apply the magnetic field, providing a maximum field strength of 0.4 Tesla at the centre of the pole gap.
+The magnetic poles are positioned 1.5 cm apart beneath the microscope objective of the Raman spectrometer to ensure a uniform field at the sample position.
 This configuration allowed simultaneous high-pressure and magneto-PL measurements with excellent spectral stability and fidelity \cite{Bidisha}.

 High-pressure absorption spectra are obtained using a custom-built Sciencetech 15189RD spectrometer \cite{Mukherjee}.
-Broadband white light is focused onto the sample using an achromatic lens (focal length 19 mm), and transmitted light was collected using a 10× objective.
+Broadband white light is focused onto the sample using an achromatic lens (focal length 19 mm), and transmitted light is collected using a 10× objective.
 Absorbance (A) is calculated as: $A= -\log(\frac { I_t -I_d}{I_0- I_d})$, where $I_0$ is the intensity of input light, $I_t$ is the intensity of light transmitted through the sample, and $I_d$ is the intensity at the dark environment.
-The indirect optical bandgap was determined using a Tauc plot, with the absorption edge fitted using:$(Ah\nu)^{0.5} = C \times (h\nu - E_g)$; where A is the absorbance, $h\nu$ is the energy of the photon, C is a constant, and $E_g$ is the indirect optical bandgap.
+The indirect optical bandgap is determined using a Tauc plot, with the absorption edge fitted using:$(Ah\nu)^{0.5} = C \times (h\nu - E_g)$; where A is the absorbance, $h\nu$ is the energy of the photon, C is a constant, and $E_g$ is the indirect optical bandgap.

 High-pressure X-ray diffraction (XRD) measurements are performed at the XPRESS beamline of the ELETTRA synchrotron facility in Trieste, Italy.
 A monochromatic X-ray beam with a wavelength of 0.4957 Å is focused onto the sample, utilizing a collimated beam diameter of approximately 50 $\mu\text{m}$.
 Diffraction patterns are collected using a PILATUS 3S 6M detector.
 The sample-to-detector distance is calibrated by measuring the XRD pattern of a standard LaB$_6$ sample.
-The 2D diffraction images are processed using DIOPTAS software \cite{dioptas}, and structural analysis is performed using GSAS and visualization tools including EOSFit and VESTA \cite{GSAS, EOSfit, Vesta}.
+The 2D diffraction images are processed using DIOPTAS software \cite{dioptas}, and structural analysis is performed using GSAS with EoS fitting carried out using EOSFit and visualization using VESTA \cite{GSAS, EOSfit, Vesta}.